jverne/jverne.github.io/_posts/2015-09-18-on-issing-dat.md

 My great hope of resurrecting some of my _better_ posts from the old self-hosted clevermonkey.org may be fully dashed.

-I cannot, for the life of me, find the backup of the MySQL database that powered that site, lo, those many yers ago.
+I cannot, for the life of me, find the backup of the MySQL database that powered that site, lo, those many years ago.
 I have a terrible feeling that I reused the drive to save @Carmen's old Mac image when she got the new Air, and I inherited the old Macbook Pro.
+(Which also means I may have purged the old ecogrrl.org site. _Shhh_.
+Don't tell her.)

 I have one even older drive to check, which requires the usual hoop-jumping.
 But I'm thinking those bits are lost to the ages.
 My own personal Library of Alexandria, and I'm Ceasar.